-A compelling outcome of our analysis and the similar analysis of Alaskan species by Litzow et al. (2020a) is that neither detected state changes in North Pacific communities following the massive 2014-2016 marine heatwave, despite the extremely anomalous physical conditions throughout most of the basin and a litany of concurrent biological, ecological, social and economic effects (see Introduction).
-An important characteristic of both studies is the temporal scale of community analysis (1972-2017 for the GOA and 1951-2017 for the CCE).
+A compelling outcome of our analysis and a similar analysis applied to Alaskan species by Litzow et al. (2020a) is that neither detected state changes in North Pacific communities following the massive 2014–2016 marine heatwave, despite the extremely anomalous physical conditions throughout most of the basin and a litany of concurrent biological, ecological, social and economic effects (see Introduction).
+An important characteristic of both studies is the temporal scale of community analysis (1972–2017 for the Gulf of Alaska (GOA) and 1951–2017 for the CCE).
 This long temporal scale provides an important context for comparing contemporary change with the magnitude of historical community shifts.
 In addition, the Bayesian DFA accounts for uncertainty in the shared trends in a way that prevents premature detection of wholesale ecosystem shifts.

-We note that Suryan et al. (2021), fitted a single-trend, non-Bayesian DFA model to a larger set of GOA biological time series (n = 187) over a shorter time span (2010-2018) and found evidence of a well-resolved shift that implied different community states during 2010-2014 and 2015-2018.
+We note that Suryan et al. (2021), fitted a single-trend, non-Bayesian DFA model to a larger set of GOA biological time series (n = 187) over a shorter time span (2010–2018) and found evidence of a well-resolved shift that implied different community states during 2010–2014 and 2015–2018.
 The different conclusions of Suryan et al. (2021) and Litzow et al. (2020a) studies speak to an inherent tension in retrospective analyses of community change.
 Limited time series availability means that analyses can be taxonomically and functionally broad (e.g., Suryan et al. 2021), or temporally extensive (e.g., Litzow et al. 2020a), but not both.
 Each approach has advantages, but direct comparison between the two is difficult.
-Given the impacts of the 2014-2016 event, and that long-term warming combined with marine heatwaves will push the CCE into novel climate states, we must consider ecological mechanisms that might explain why these communities were apparently resilient to the marine heatwave, along with revisiting methodological details that could further clarify our results.
+Given the impacts of the 2014–2016 event, and that long-term warming combined with marine heatwaves will push the CCE into novel climate states, we must consider ecological mechanisms that might explain why these communities were apparently resilient to the marine heatwave, along with revisiting methodological details that could further clarify our results.

+Environmental covariates